funk-spec/funk-spec/README.md

 ## Why ?

 Because.
 And also to let people who don't need a DSL like gherkin write specs.
+In fact it's more complicated.
+User acceptance tests shouldn't include technical details,
+but it doen'nt mean some technical parts of the app shouldn't be tested.

+Moreover, some intermediate modules could be tested, standing between unit and system testing.

 ## How ?